mekedron/module-cart-popup/README.md

 > Best FREE AJAX Shopping Cart extension for Luma theme has ever made!

-Please consider following this project's author, [Nikita Rabykin](https://github.com/durexlovesex), and consider starring the project to show your :heart: and support.
+Please consider following this project's author, [Nikita Rabykin](https://github.com/durexlovesex), and consider starring the project to show your love :heart: and support.

 **WARNING.**
 Currently the module is being developed.